 Joyce, along with producer/keyboardist Jay Wagner, has recorded eight albums - six of which charted on Billboard.
-She has to her credit two #1 radio singles, seven top 10, and fourteen charting singles in all.
+She has to her credit three #1 radio singles, nine top 10, and sixteen charting singles in all.
 She has garnered multiple music awards, including the Gibson Best Jazz Guitarist of the Year, Best New Talent in the Jazziz Reader’s Poll, and was a nominee for the California Music Awards.
 Joyce was named the Gavin Contemporary Jazz Artist of the Year and has been included in Trufire’s “100+ Gifted Guitarists” list.

 Joyce has recorded and performed with such musical giants as Joe Henderson, Stan Getz, Charlie Byrd, Al Jarreau, and Lee Ritenour, and has been an international attraction for over two decades at major clubs and festivals around the world.